inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 Calendar day defined as 00:00 - 23:59
 Week defined as Monday 00:00 – Sunday 23:59
-Chart 1 [Patient chart]
-Proportion of moderate or severe pain scores – weekly chart

-Operational definition = of the documented pain scores in EPIC, what proportion are moderate or severe on a weekly basis?

-Chart 2

 These are weekly percentage (p-charts) SPC
 Week defined a Monday 00:00 – Sunday 23:59